hcwongleo/amazon-ivs-real-time-token-restriction/BLOG_POST.md

 by Leo Wong, Kerry Gao | on 3 Feb 2026 | in Amazon API Gateway, Amazon IVS, AWS Lambda, AWS Secrets Manager, AWS WAF, Media & Entertainment, Media Services, Security, Identity, & Compliance

-Real-time interactive streaming enables businesses to engage audiences with ultra-low latency video experiences.
-Amazon Interactive Video Service (IVS) Real-Time Streaming provides broadcast-grade interactive streaming capabilities, supporting use cases from virtual events to live auctions.
-A critical component of controlling access to these real-time experiences is managing who can obtain participant tokens.
+Amazon Interactive Video Service (IVS) Real-Time Streaming gives you everything you need to add real-time audio and video to your applications.
+It supports use cases like virtual events, live auctions, and collaborative applications where multiple hosts and thousands of viewers need to interact in real time.
+Access to IVS Real-Time stages is controlled through participant tokens—short-lived JWTs that determine who can join and what capabilities they have (publish, subscribe, or both).

-This post shows you how to implement a secure token generation system for Amazon IVS Real-Time Streaming using key-based JWT signing with AWS WAF request filtering and customizable TTL controls.
+While token generation is essential for stage access, securing the token endpoint itself is equally critical.
+Without proper controls, anyone could request tokens and potentially join your stages without authorization.
+This post shows you how to implement a secure token generation system using key-based JWT signing with AWS WAF protection and defense-in-depth security controls.

 ## Solution overview

-This solution secures token generation for Amazon IVS Real-Time Streaming through defense-in-depth controls: AWS WAF restricts token requests using geo-blocking and origin validation, customizable TTL controls limit token validity periods, AWS Secrets Manager protects the private key with encryption, and Amazon IVS Real-Time Streaming validates token signatures to ensure authenticity.

 Figure 1 shows the architecture for this solution.

 ![Figure 1: Architecture diagram showing the request flow from browser → WAF → API Gateway → Lambda → Secrets Manager, with IVS Stage connected separately](images/architecture-diagram.png)

-### Security controls for restricting token access

-**Restricting token generation with AWS WAF**

-AWS WAF enforces security policies on token generation requests before they reach your Lambda function:

-- **Geographic restriction**: Only requests from your configured country are allowed, blocking token generation from unauthorized regions
-- **Origin validation**: Verifies the request comes from your authorized domain (e.g., `http://localhost:3000`), preventing unauthorized websites from obtaining tokens
-- **Combined enforcement**: Both geo-blocking and origin validation must pass using AND logic
-- **CORS support**: Automatically allows OPTIONS requests for browser-based applications

-Blocked requests receive a 403 Forbidden response without consuming Lambda resources or incurring costs.

-**Time-based token validity with TTL**

-Generated tokens include an expiration time (TTL) that you control in your Lambda function code.
-The default is 5 seconds for testing, but you can configure it based on your use case:
-- Short-lived for testing: 5-10 seconds
-- Standard sessions: 30-60 minutes
-- Extended sessions: Multiple hours

-Expired tokens are automatically rejected by Amazon IVS Real-Time Streaming when participants attempt to join.
+When a user requests a token, the request flows through the following steps:

+1. **Request Token** - The browser sends a POST request with the origin header to AWS WAF.

+2. **Validate Rules (Country and Origin Check)** - AWS WAF checks that both the country code and origin match configured values, blocking unauthorized requests without consuming Lambda resources.

+3. **Forward Request** - Valid requests are forwarded to API Gateway.

+4. **Invoke** - API Gateway invokes the token generator Lambda function.

+5. **Retrieve Key** - Lambda fetches the private signing key from Secrets Manager (secured with encryption and IAM access controls).

+6. **Sign JWT** - Lambda retrieves stage information from IVS API and creates a signed JWT token with customizable expiration time (TTL)—from seconds for testing to hours for extended sessions.

+7. **Return Token** - API Gateway returns the signed token to the user's browser with CORS headers.

+8. **Join with Token** - The user connects to the IVS Real-time Stage using the token, where Amazon IVS validates the signature using the registered public key before granting access.

 ## Prerequisites